plone/documentation/docs/install/install-from-packages.md

 ### Pre-requisites for installation

--   An operating system that runs all the pre-requisites.
+-   An operating system that runs all the requirements mentioned above.
     Most UNIX-based operating systems are supported, including many Linux distributions, macOS, or {term}`Windows Subsystem for Linux` (WSL) on Windows.
     A UNIX-based operating system is recommended.